 Who do you want to be?
 Where do you want to go?
 What positive aspects of your life, experiences, skills, and talents impress others consistently?
 Begin to rewrite your new story as a first-person narrative that cements these facts about yourself as reality – rather than that lies and negative thoughts that so easily invade.

 Write this new story out on a piece of paper or in an online space where you can return to it often.
 This will allow you to remind yourself of the truths that you have claimed about yourself and gives you a place to return for reassurance when negative thoughts begin to threaten your heart and soul.

 Root Your New Story In Fact & Emotions

 While adding facts to the new story you are writing is important, adding positive emotions to the mix is vital for success.
 I work with many clients that scheduling a daily time to stop, breathe, and find mindfulness amid their hectic lives is key to anchoring their new narratives.

 Do not fear the quiet or the uncertain in these moments, and try to allow yourself to wander into places where you find joy and purpose – as these moments will being to tie themselves to your new story and add a powerful boost of positive emotion.

 Above all else, be kind to yourself.
 The process of changing and rewriting the stories you tell yourself will not happen overnight, as many of these thought patterns and routines are habits that are hard-wired within you over many years.
 Take it slow, work with a mental health professional for accountability and encouragement, and don’t place unnecessary expectations on yourself!

-Rewrite Your Story With The Help Of A San Luis Obispo Psychologist
+Rewrite Your Story With The Help Of A Berkeley Psychologist